-The $\log-\inf$ o command retrieves information about the server's default logging configuration.
-However, the information returned by the $\log-\inf$ o command does not necessarily reflect the logging settings for individual requests since all commands may use the CGE command-line options to change the log configuration for specific requests.
+The log-info command retrieves information about the server's default logging configuration.

+NOTE: The information returned by the log-info command does not necessarily reflect the logging settings for individual requests since all commands may use the Cray Graph Engine (CGE) Command Line Interface to change the log configuration for specific requests.